Chapter 5 Arrests by Age, Sex, and Race

 • Non-Hispanic

-Figure 5.6 shows the annual number of Hispanic arrestees for theft for all agencies that reported any data that year.36 For several years no agencies reported until the number of Hispanic arrestees start climbing in 1980 and peaks in 1986 at about 136,000 arrestees.
-Then there are zero Hispanic arrestees for a few years, four Hispanic arrestees in 1990, and then again zero Hispanic arrestees, this time for decades.
+Figure 5.5 shows the annual number of Hispanic arrestees for theft for all agencies that reported any data that year.51 For several years no agencies reported until the number of Hispanic arrestees start climbing in 1980 and peaks in 1986 at about 136,000 arrestees.
+Then there are zero Hispanic arrestees for a few years, four Hispanic arrestees in 1990 and two non-Hispanic arrests in 1991, and then again zero Hispanic arrestees, this time for decades.
 Only in 2017 do the number of Hispanic theft arrestees begin to creep up.
-From 2017 to 2019 (the last year available at the time of this writing) there are Hispanic arrestees reported every year, though now only about 30,000 per year.
+From 2017 to 2022 (the last year available at the time of this writing) there are Hispanic arrestees reported every year, though now only about 60,000 per year.

 The national annual number of Hispanic arrestees for theft.
 This includes all agencies that year that reporting any number of months.
 Hispanic arrestees include both juvenile and adult arrestees

 Perhaps a better way to look at this data is to see what percent of agencies report ethnicity data.
-Figure 5.7 show the percent of agencies each year that report at least one Hispanic or non-Hispanic (which are the only choices, but showing only Hispanic arrests would exclude agencies where no Hispanic people truly were arrested) arrest for theft, of all agencies that reported theft data.
-About 90-95% of agencies reported ethnicity data in the early 80s and then only a couple agencies report in 1990 and 1991.
-Other than those agencies, none report between 1987 and 2017.
-Starting in 2017, 36% of agencies report and this number has grown by about five percentage points a year to 46% in 2019.
-Since fewer than half of agencies currently report, I strongly recommend against using these variables, even for the recent years of data.
+Figure 5.6 show the percent of agencies each year that report at least one Hispanic or non-Hispanic (which are the only choices, but showing only Hispanic arrests would exclude agencies where no Hispanic people truly were arrested) arrest for theft.
+About 60% of agencies reported ethnicity data in the early 80s and then only a couple agencies report in 1990 and 1991.
+Other than those agencies, none report between 1987 and 2016.
+Starting in 2017, 36% of agencies report and this number has grown by about five percentage points a year until spiking to about 67% in 2021 and it remained steady in 2022.
+Given the fluctuations in reporting and how many years there is no data, I strongly recommend against using these variables, even for the recent years of data.

 The annual percent of agencies that report theft arrests that reported at least one Hispanic person or one non-Hispanic person arrested for theft.
 Arrestees include both juvenile and adult arrestees.